R3BRootGroup/R3BRoot/neuland/docs/neuland_container.md

    ssh admin@localhost -p 3100
    ```

    The initial password for the login is set in the `docker-compose.yaml` file.
 You could change it by using the command `chpasswd` after the login.
 But the best way is to send your local ssh key to the container such that password is not needed for the login.
-You could also login with root account with the password "root".
+You could also log in with root account with the password "root".

-   If you don't want to always remember the port number, add the following config in `~/.ssh/config` file (create it if not existed):
+   If you don't want to always remember the port number, add the following configuration in `~/.ssh/config` file (create it if not existed):

    ```text
    Host r3b